Draed/Draed/README.md

 - 🔭 I’m currently working on : Terraform, Packer, testinfra.
 - 🌱 I’m currently learning : Kubernetes, freeradius.
 - :pencil2: I'm developping : an app with flask and React.
-- :fire: I'm getting better on : docker, podman and vulnerability scanning
+- :fire: I'm getting better on : docker, podman and vulnerability scanning.

 ### Where to go ?